microsoft/RTVS-docs/variable-explorer.md

 ![](./media/RTVS-REPL-variable-explorer-example.png)

-The variable explorer will return this global environment:
+The variable explorer will display the following data:

 ![](./media/RTVS-REPL-variable-explorer-example-result.png)

-If you have a more complex R data frame defined in the REPL, you drill into the data.
+If you have a more complex R data frame defined in the REPL, you can drill into the data.
 If you execute these commands:

 ![](./media/RTVS-REPL-variable-explorer-cmds-example.png)